-Chicken of the Woods mushrooms are available late summer through the early fall.
+Chicken of the Woods mushrooms are available in the late summer through early fall.

-Chicken of the Woods is considered a delicacy in Germany and the United States.
-In parts of Europe, the mushroom is dried, powdered and added to flour to make bread.
-In Russia, Chicken of the Woods mushrooms have a long fabled use as a natural antibiotic.
-Traditionally, the mushroom has been dried and powdered to use as a snuff.
+Chicken of the Woods is considered a delicacy in the United States and is favored for its poultry or seafood-like flavor.
+In Germany and other parts of Europe, the mushroom is dried, powdered and added to flour to make bread.
+In Russia, Chicken of the Woods mushrooms have a long-fabled use as a natural antibiotic to help boost immunity.
+Traditionally, the mushroom has also been dried and powdered to use as a snuff.